Broken Arrow (1996 film): Music

 The original music score was composed by Hans Zimmer.
 An expanded double-disc limited set of the music score was released by La-La Land Records in February 2011.
-Also credited for additional music are Zimmer-regulars Harry Gregson-Williams and John Powell.

 The score is considered to be one of Zimmer's best action scores by fans and film critics.
-The opening track "Rope-A-Dope", also known as "Deakin's Theme" has been widely used in other films and media, including Scream 2 and Speed 2.
-The famous riff from "Rope-A-Dope" was played by legendary guitarist Duane Eddy, who Zimmer brought in for the entire Broken Arrow scoring session.
+The opening track, "Rope-A-Dope", also known as "Deakin's Theme", has been widely used in other films and media, including Scream 2 (for David Arquette's character Dewey Riley) and Speed 2.
+The famous riff from "Rope-A-Dope" was played by guitarist Duane Eddy, who Zimmer brought in for the entire Broken Arrow scoring session.

+Zimmer said: "It was "big man" music.
+The guitar sound as well.
+I always thought Ennio [Morricone] wanted to work with Duane Eddy.
+So I just got the real Duane Eddy.
+In the score, you'll hear him plucking away.
+And it was great fun."
+He concludes by: "My intent was just make the film fun, when there's no real story to tell."

 Production

+In July 1993, it was reported that 20th Century Fox had made a deal with Speed screenwriter Graham Yost for his next script later revealed to be Broken Arrow and also produced by Speed producer Mark Gordon.

 Principal photography began on April 26, 1995.
 Some filming took place in and around the mountain areas of Glen Canyon National Recreation Area in Kane County, Utah.
-The lake scene with Hale and Carmichael was filmed at Lake Powell.
+The lake scene was filmed at Lake Powell.
 The desert sequences were shot in the Mojave Desert near Barstow, California, and in Coconino County near Page, Arizona.
-The final climax scenes with Deakins and his men on the train, including the action sequence with Deakins and Hale fighting in the train car, were filmed on the privately owned Central Montana Rail, Inc. (CM) in Fergus County between Lewistown, Montana, and Denton, Montana.
+The climax with Deakins and his men on the train, including the sequence with Deakins and Hale fighting in the train car, was filmed on the privately owned Central Montana Rail, Inc. (CM) in Fergus County between Lewistown, Montana, and Denton, Montana.

 In July 1995, a number of elaborate train cars were sent to the location in Lewistown, including several custom-built cars.
 Six weeks of filming on the forty mile track were required to capture all the stunts, helicopter action, gun battles, high falls and special effects sequences.
 Production photography was completed on August 28, 1995.

-John Travolta was originally the choice to portray Riley Hale (finally played by Christian Slater), but was chosen instead to portray Major Vic Deakins.
+John Travolta was originally the choice to portray Riley Hale (played by Christian Slater), but was chosen instead to portray Major Vic Deakins.
+Travolta was paid $7 million for his role.